 When I was younger, I started helping people by walking and washing their dogs for them if they couldn’t.
 I became close friends with one lady whose two dogs I had walked, washed and minded for over 10 years.
 In April 2007 she passed away leaving the dogs in my care.
 By mid 2007 I decided to buy my first dog and in early 2008 my second (both long hair Chihuahua).
 Shortly after moving out of home into my own apartment and buying my first dog Monty, I was a passenger in a serious car accident that forced me to stop the theatre work I had been doing, along with dancing and most of my other passions.
 Due to the time I spent at home with my injury, I had plenty of time to spend training my dogs.
 I think my dogs actually taught me how to train them.
 With a bit of common sense and some general ideas about dog training, I successfully trained the dogs in general obedience and tricks.
 Our 2 Chihuahua’s at that time were spotted at a dog fair in Mid 2008 while participating in a fashion show.
 Subsequently, they were used in a photo shoot for Frontline due to their good nature and training.

-I don’t condone confrontational and punishment based training methods (aggression breeds aggression), and believe that a good trainer should be able to stay out of the positive punishment quadrant of operant conditioning if they are good enough.
+I don’t condone confrontational and punishment based training methods (aggression breeds aggression), and believe that a good trainer should be able to stay away from punishment if they are good enough.
 My job is to improve the lives of dogs and their owners, so I use a range of positive training methods to reach that goal.
-I use methods championed by trainers/behaviourists/vets such as Ian Dunbar, Patricia McConnell, Susan Garrett, Nicole Wilde, Emily Larlham, Jean Donaldson, Ken Ramirez, Karen Pryor and Sophia Yin just to name a few.
+I use methods championed by trainers/behaviourists/vets such as Ian Dunbar, Denise Fenzi, Patricia McConnell, Susan Garrett, Nicole Wilde, Emily Larlham, Jean Donaldson, Ken Ramirez, Karen Pryor and Sophia Yin just to name a few.
 Dog training should be fun for everyone as the overall purpose is to form a bond with your dog.
 You can’t do that when you are yelling, yanking at, pinning your dog down and throwing things at them.
 These methods may appear to have instant results, but they dont last and have dangerous side-effects.
 I believe that head halters, front attach harnesses etc. are useful training tools, but not long term solutions in most cases.
 They are great to start a dog on who is just un-manageable, but I believe training is truly complete when the dog behaves the same way when not using these tools.